sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 - `"proxyPath": "true"`: enables path-based dataset retrieval
 - `"proxyQueryParams": "true"`: allows dynamic query parameter inclusion

+{% hint style="info" %} As parameterization is optional, these settings do not need to be set to true if the datasource API doesn't support it. {% endhint %}

 ### Consuming Data

 #### Step 1: Querying the Catalog

-To access the dataset, query the provider's EDC catalog and identify the required asset.
+To access the dataset, query the Provider's EDC catalog and identify the required asset.
 Extract the following details:
 - `dcat:dataset.{asset}.odrl:hasPolicy.@id` - The data offer ID, later to be used for `{{data-offer-id}}`
 - `dcat:dataset.{asset}.odrl:hasPolicy.odrl:permission` - The policies in this case permissions, needed to start the negotiation, later used for `{{permissions}}`